 \section{Effects of feedback on angular power spectra}

 \review{ In \Cref{fig:feedback_cell} we show the effect of adding FRBs to a cosmic shear measurement.
-The coloured lines show different feedback models quantified by the $\log_{10}T_\mathrm{AGN}$ parameter and the expected Euclid statistical error bars on the power spectrum.
-It is clear that cosmic shear alone will would need to put a significant fraction of its signal into constraining the baryonic feedback model (i.e. $\log_{10}T_\mathrm{AGN}$).
-However, adding FRBs reduces the possible range of feedback models to the green band, greatly reducing the uncertainty and allowing cosmic shear to put more signal into other cosmological parameters.
+The coloured lines show different feedback models, quantified by the $\log_{10}T_\mathrm{AGN}$ parameter, and the expected Euclid statistical error bars for the power spectrum.
+It is clear that cosmic shear alone would need to put a significant fraction of its signal into constraining the baryonic feedback model (i.e. $\log_{10}T_\mathrm{AGN}$).
+However, adding FRBs narrows the range of possible feedback models to the green band, significantly reducing uncertainty and allowing cosmic shear to place more of the signal on other cosmological parameters.

 }